Original Participation

 Anthroposophy (Steiner and Barfield)

-Barfield was deeply influenced by Rudolf Steiner's account of the evolution of human consciousness in works like Cosmic Memory (1904) and The Philosophy of Freedom (1894).
-Steiner's spiritual science describes the pre-modern human being as embedded in a group or folk soul, experiencing their individual consciousness as an aspect of a larger spiritual whole — the opposite of the modern experience of radical individual isolation.
-Barfield translates Steiner's spiritual-scientific account into a more philosophically rigorous epistemological framework, making it accessible to readers who cannot or will not accept Steiner's more explicitly clairvoyant claims.
+Barfield drew on Rudolf Steiner's account of the evolution of human consciousness in works like Cosmic Memory (1904) and The Philosophy of Freedom (1894).
+Steiner's spiritual science describes the pre-modern human being as embedded in a group or folk soul, experiencing their individual consciousness as an aspect of a larger spiritual whole, the opposite of the modern experience of radical individual isolation.
+Barfield translates Steiner's spiritual-scientific account into a more philosophically rigorous epistemological structure, making it accessible to readers who cannot or will not accept Steiner's more explicitly clairvoyant claims.

 Philosophy of Language (Barfield's Own Development)